slipstream/SlipStreamUI/feedback-ui-cal.md

   the next section header.
 More vertical space should be added to ensure this doesn't happen.

+### Summary Sections for Views

+The summary section for views of resources is not very useful.
+It would be better if this were simply merged into the banner.
+(Most of the information is already there.)
+The owner is better in the authorization section and the create/modified times could be added to the banner, ideally in "... hours/days ago" format.

 ### Top Red Menu Line

 This would be improved by using icons for the links rather than text.